plone/documentation/working-with-content/using-collections/oldstyle/definition-of-criteria.rst

 To specify a Location, simply click the **Add button**, which will pop up a new window showing you a directory of your site.
-If we follow our example and want to search the About Us section of our site, we would click the InsertÂ button next to the About Us folder.
+If we follow our example and want to search the About Us section of our site, we would click the Insert button next to the About Us folder.

 You can open folders to view content contained within them either by clicking the Browse button or directly on the title of the folder you